Subject page

 Example custom cloud page.

-In some cases you might want to add a cloud visualization to an existing page.
-Clouds can be added to any page using the “_include/js/cloud-js.html” _include in the page content, with the required variable “fields”, and optional variables “min” and “stopwords”.
+In some cases you might want to add a cloud visualization to an existing page, such as an interpretive About page.
+Clouds can be added to any page using the “feature/cloud.html” Include in the page content.